101 DWI Facts – Plus 15 Actionable Tips to Avoid a DWI

 The clock starts ticking on your driving privileges as soon as you are arrested.
 If you do not request an Administrative License Revocation (ALR) hearing within 15 days of your arrest, your license will be automatically suspended when your temporary permit expires.

-26. Even if your license suspension is upheld at the ALR hearing, you may be able to get an Occupational License that allows you to drive.
+26. Even if your license suspension is upheld at an ALR hearing, you may be eligible for an Occupational License that allows you to drive.

-An Occupational License is an order that allows a person to drive legally while their license is otherwise suspended.
+An Occupational Driver’s License (ODL) is a permit issued by a judge that gives a person limited driving privileges while their license is otherwise suspended.

-If you have had a license suspension in the preceding five years due to a DWI, you will have a 180-day hard suspension.
+A “hard suspension” refers to a period of time in which a person’s driving privileges are suspended and they cannot drive for any reason.
+If you have had a license suspension in the preceding five years due to a DWI, you will have a 180-day hard suspension .
 If you were convicted of a repeat offense in the last five years, you will have a one-year hard suspension.
-Despite these hard suspensions, Transportation Code 521.251(d-1) provides a judge can issue an occupational license if the person has an interlock device installed on their vehicle.
+Despite these hard suspensions, Texas Transportation Code 521.251(d-1) says a judge can issue an occupational license if the person has an interlock device installed on their vehicle.

 28. You may have to put an interlock device on your vehicle as a condition of bond.